tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 For arithmetic, convert to the data type which can contain both operands and the result. |br|
 For explicit casts, if a meaningful result is possible, the operation is allowed. |br|
-For implicit casts, if a meaningful result is possible and the data types on both sides are either STRINGs or most numeric types (that is, are STRING or INTEGER or UNSIGNED or DOUBLE but not NUMBER), the operation is sometimes allowed.
+For implicit casts, if a meaningful result is possible and the data types on both sides are either STRINGs or most numeric types (that is, are STRING or INTEGER or UNSIGNED or DOUBLE or DECIMAL but not NUMBER), the operation is sometimes allowed.

 The specific situations in this chart follow the general rules: